dask/dask/docs/source/index.rst

 **Scheduling**

 Schedulers execute task graphs.
-Dask currently has two main schedulers, one for local processing using threads or processes, and one for distributed memory clusters.
+Dask currently has two main schedulers: one for local processing using threads or processes; and one for distributed memory clusters.

 * :doc:`scheduling`